metio/terraform-provider-k8s/docs/resources/kafka_strimzi_io_kafka_connect_v1beta2.md

 Optional:

-- `annotations` (Map of String) Annotations added to the resource template.
+- `annotations` (Dynamic) Annotations added to the resource template.
 Can be applied to different resources such as 'StatefulSets', 'Deployments', 'Pods', and 'Services'.
-- `labels` (Map of String) Labels added to the resource template.
+- `labels` (Dynamic) Labels added to the resource template.
 Can be applied to different resources such as 'StatefulSets', 'Deployments', 'Pods', and 'Services'.